siteations/lsi-ra-coding/week 1/3_Th/3_Th-topics.md

 *3* Images as Data - sampling and visualization in paper.js
 + [paper - image as data prompt](./webpack-paper-image/)

-   Read the prompt posted above in the webpack-paper-image setup.
-Copy folder and rename.
+   Read the prompt posted above in the webpack-paper-image/src/index.js file.
+As always, copy the entire folder and rename.
 You should be able to get to the #4 filters or #5 sorting functions by 6pm.
 We'll return to this Friday afternoon for additional build-out and interactions.